shermanloan/scejson-doc/README.md

 ## Samples

-Sample [SCEJSON requests and responses](samples/README.md) are provided that illustrate some of the functionality provided by the SCEJSON.
+The samples directory collects samples that illustrate some of the functionality provided by the SCEJSON.

 ## What is the SCEJSON?